Eggplant Rollatini Quinoa Casserole

 I know that it’s summer and maybe you’re trying to only eat salads and all that jazz.
 But I couldn’t help it.
 I didn’t want to wait until the fall to share this eggplant rollatini quinoa casserole with you.

 There are plenty of veggies inside and fresh herbs – so that counts as summer food right?
 I’m going with it.

 So while this may not exactly be the prettiest looking dish in the world, it makes up for it in taste.

-And … And!
-This dish is way easier to put together.
-Quinoa for the win!
+Plus this dish is way easier to put together.